tjorne/cph-1st-w38/README.md

 ## Task 5 - Putting it all together
     For this task you should reuse the Student class from Task 3.
         Methods of reusing the class could be:
-        - copy the Students.pde file and open it in this sketch
+        - copy the Students.java file and add it to a new folder called task5
-        - copy the content of the students tab from Task 3 and create it once more in this sketch
+        - copy the content of the Students class from Task 3 and create the class once more in this folder
-        - Open the task 3 and continue working in this.
+        - Open the task 3 folder and continue working in this.
         Either method is fine - it is up to you.

-    5.a Create an array of Students (the class created in Task 3) with 10 elements in it.
-Each student must have a unique name.
+    5.a Create a new class Datamatik or reuse the one you created earlier.
+Add an array of Students with 10 elements in it.
+This should be a class variable (static).
+From the main method, add 10 student instances to the array.
+Each student must have a unique reference.

-    5.b Create a function that takes in the array from 5.a as a parameter as well as an integer.
-The function should return the field "name" (the name of the student) and print it.
-Call this method with different parameters (only the integer - not the array) from the setup() of Datamatik.
+    5.b Create a function in Datamatik that takes in the array from 5.a as a parameter as well as an integer.
+The function should return the field "name" (the name of the student) and print it (the integer should be used as the index nuber of the student to be printed).
+Call this method with different parameters (only the integer - not the array) from the main() of Datamatik.

     5.c Create a similar function to that of 5.b, but instead of receiving the array and an integer, it receives the array and a string.
 Loop through all elements in the array until you find the element with the name received as a parameter.
 Then return the index of that student.
-Call this method with different names from the setup() of Datamatik
+Call this method with different names from the main method of Datamatik